cyberbiont/vscode-sidenotes/README.md

 If there are content files left in your sidenotes subfolder that are not associated with any anchors in your project folder files, those are defined as *extraneous*.
 You can run `clean up` command to detect and optionally delete them (extension will first report about extraneous files and then ask your confirmation to delete them).

 There's also a *stray* files category which is also covered by `clean up` command in the same manner.
 Those are files (and folders also), which name does not contain valid id (that may accidentally end up in your sidenotes subfolder for whatever reason).
-Note that at this time it is prepostulated that content files are placed directly in sidenotes subfolder, so any nested folders are considered stray (so you cannot manually re-order content files in subdirectories).
+Note that at this time it is prepostulated that content files are placed directly in the `.sidenotes` subfolder, so any nested folders are considered stray (so you cannot manually re-order content files in subdirectories).

 ### Other storage types (to be implemented)